• Skip to primary navigation

 • Add a layer of heat by adding crushed red pepper flakes before serving to give them a spicy bite.

 • Do not forget to spray the hot pan with oil (and don't do this before it goes into the oven to preheat).
-Not oiling the pan will make the brussel sprouts stick to the pan.
+Not oiling the pan will make the Brussels sprouts stick to the pan.

 🧊Storing